-The seminar will cover the book Béla Bollobás: Combinatorics (Sets systems, Hypergraphs, families of vectors and combinatorial probability), Cambridge University Press.
-Each participant will have to read and prepare a presentation of 1 or 2 chapters of the book.
-Additionally to this, she or he must solve 3 problems of the chapter she/he has to prepare, and write a 2-4 pages abstract of the scientific material, joint with the solution of the problems.
-The participant can choose which problems prefer to work with.
+The seminar will cover (part of) the book Norman Biggs: Algebraic Graph Theory.
+Each participant will have to read and prepare a presentation of 1 (or part of) 1 chapter of the book.
+Additionally to this, she/he has to prepare, and write a 2-4 pages abstract of the scientific material.